 - Now you will be on your “preview” mat.
 Drag your design to the center of the 6 X 6 middle of the mat as seen below

-- It’s quite helpful to increase your zoom level to ensure your placing your bracelet blank EXACTLY centered.
+- It’s quite helpful to increase your zoom level to ensure you place your bracelet blank EXACTLY centered.

 Look how helpful it is the Zoom in on this Preview Mat below